-Select three examples from your resume that you believe will best impress.
+Select a couple of examples from your resume that you believe will impress recruiters and hiring managers.
 Rather than a complete cut and paste, reword these achievements and frame them in a way that shows the employers what you can do for them.

-In many cases numbers resonate more so than words, so be sure to include quantifiable examples wherever possible.
+In many cases, numbers resonate more than words, so be sure to include quantifiable examples wherever possible.

 Paragraph 4: Say Goodbye While Refreshing Their Memory

-In this fourth and last paragraph, be sure to thank the hiring manager for taking the time to read it (remember that not all managers do!)
+In this fourth and last paragraph, be sure to thank the hiring manager for taking the time to read your disruptive cover letter (remember that not all managers do!).

 Next, use this last bit of space to help the reader connect the dots to show them why you are a great job candidate, a business-of-one who can provide a service they need with a personal connection to the company that is invaluable.

-Remember – you never get a second chance to make a first impression.
-Make yours count with an impactful and disruptive cover letter that differentiates you from the competition.
+Remember: You never get a second chance to make a first impression.
+Make yours count with an impactful and disruptive cover letter that separates you from the competition!

 We'd love it if you signed up for Work It Daily's Power Hour Event Subscription!
 Get your career questions answered in our next live event!